 E62 BME 570 Mathematics of Imaging Science

 This course will expose students to a unified treatment of the mathematical properties of images and imaging.
 This will include an introduction to linear vector space theory, operator theory on Hilbert spaces, and concepts from applied functional analysis.
 Further, concepts from generalized functions, Fourier analysis, and radon transform will be discussed.
 These tools will be applied to conduct deterministic analyses of imaging systems that are described as continuous-to-continuous, continuous-to-discrete, and discrete-to-discrete mappings from object properties to image data.
 In addition, imaging systems will be analyzed in a statistical framework where stochastic models for objects and images will be introduced.
-Prerequisite: senior standing or permission of instructor.
+Familiarity with Engineering-level mathematics, Calculus, Linear algebra, introduction to Fourier analysis is expected.
+Prerequisite: Senior standing or permission of instructor.

 Credit 3 units.